 Site conditions must be considered when learning how to grow Butterworts.
 They like alkaline soil where nutrients are poor, and the site is warm and moist to boggy.
-The plant's leaves have a coating of an insect-trapping resin.
+The plant's leaves have a coating of insect-trapping resin.
 The prey of choice for these tiny plants is gnats, which give up valuable nitrogen for the plant to use.

 Butterworts from cold winter climates hibernate as small buds.
 Species from Mexico turn into non-carnivorous succulent plants during the subtropical winter dry season.